PK machine gun: PKMSN

-The PKMSN (ПКМС Ночной: "PKMS Night-Vision") is similarly to the PKMN a special model of the tripod-mounted variant that can mount night sights for low-visibility operations.
+The PKMSN (ПКМС Ночной: "PKMS Night-Vision") is a special model of the tripod-mounted variant (PKMS) that can mount night sights for low-visibility operations, similar to the PKMN.

-The PKMSN model can use NSPU-3 (1PN51) and NSPUM (1PN58) night sights.
+The PKMSN variant can use NSPU-3 (1PN51) and NSPUM (1PN58) night sights.
 It can also be fitted with the 1PN93 series passive night sights.

 Besides that Shakhin and 1PN116 thermal sights and the 1PN119 anti-sniper special-purpose night vision sight are available for mounting on PK machine guns that like the PKMSN model feature a Warsaw Pact side-rail bracket on the left side of the receiver for mounting aiming optics.